GusPeres/GusPeres/README.md

 - I work with embedded systems;
 - Currently based in Florianópolis, SC, Brazil;
 - Looking foward to collaborate with embedded C and C++ development;
-- You can reach me on my e-mail engenharia09mobilis@gmail.com;
+- You can reach me on my e-mail gustavo.p@mobilis.me;

 - Stay safe and curious!!!